gatling/gatling/src/sphinx/general/simulation_setup.rst

 consider using constantUsersPerSec(...) to set the arrival rate of users, and therefore requests, without need for throttling as well as it will be redundant in most cases.

-If this is not sufficient for some reason then Gatling supports throttling with the ``throttle`` method.
+If this is not sufficient for some reason, then Gatling supports throttling with the ``throttle`` method.

 Throttling is implemented per protocol with support for regular HTTP and JMS.